 If you choose SCH-CC for this procedure, be assured your surgery at our Bariatric & Surgical Weight Reduction Center is done by surgeons with advanced training in state-of-the-art laparoscopic techniques.
 They are supported by a team of medical professionals with specialized skills in weight loss surgery techniques.
 Our pledge to you is that we will provide you with the most advanced surgical treatments available.

-Post bariatric weight loss surgery, you will be contacted by one of the metabolic and bariatric surgical program specialists to assess your recovery and weight loss management.
-This will be conducted at a minimum of three (3) months, six (6) months and one year post weight loss surgery.
+Post-bariatric weight loss surgery, you will be contacted by one of the metabolic and bariatric surgical program specialists to assess your recovery and weight loss management.
+This will be conducted at a minimum of three months, six months and one-year post-weight-loss surgery.

-SCH-CC Registered Dietitians and bariatric surgeons host a bi-monthly Weight Loss Management Workshop Tuesday evenings from 6:30pm-8:00pm at SCH-CC Green Room located in the Pavilion bldg.
-3831 Delmas Terrace.
-The Weight Loss Management workshop includes weight management topics, presentations, group discussions, weigh-ins and Q&A sessions.
+Registered dietitians and bariatric surgeons host a bi-monthly Weight Loss Management Workshop Tuesday evenings from 6:30-8 p.m. at SCH-CC Green Room located in the Pavilion building-3831 Delmas Terrace.
+The Weight-Loss Management workshop includes weight-management topics, presentations, group discussions, weigh-ins and Q&A sessions.
 Attendance is encouraged and is an essential part of our Metabolic Bariatric Surgical program.
-To make an appointment to attend the Weight Loss Management workshops call (310) 836-7000 ext.
+To make an appointment to attend the Weight-Loss Management workshops call (310) 836-7000 ext.
 3171 and speak with one of our registered dietitians.

 The support group is offered for both pre-operative and post-operative patients.
-It will give you the opportunity to express your experience with life after bariatric surgery and also give those who have not had surgery the opportunity to understand what to expect.
-Our support groups are run by Registered Dietitians and may include guest speakers with various topics including weight management, healthy eating, physical activity, emotional eating, mindfulness and vitamin supplementation.
+It provides an opportunity for participants to express experiences with life-after-bariatric surgery and also give those who have not had surgery the opportunity to understand what to expect.
+The support groups are run by registered dietitians and may include guest speakers with various topics, including weight management, healthy eating, physical activity, emotional eating, mindfulness and vitamin supplementation.

 What is Metabolic Bariatric Syndrome?